caitlyntang/tp/docs/DeveloperGuide.md

 3. CogniCare saves the new patient information.
 4. CogniCare displays a success message confirming that the new patient has been added.

+    Use case ends.

 **Extensions**

 * 1a.
 Required fields are left blank, or fields do not meet the specified format.
   * 1a1.
 CogniCare displays an error message associated with the relevant missing field (i.e. Phone number error message for missing phone number field)

   Use case ends

 * 2a.
 Required fields are invalid (i.e. Phone Number does not meet SG format)
   * 2a1.
 CogniCare displays an error message associated with the relevant erroneous field (i.e. Phone number error message for invalid phone number field)

   Use case ends

 * 2b.
 Patient with the same name (regardless of case sensitivity and whitespace) already exists.
   * 2b1.
 CogniCare alerts the user about the duplicate name and prevents the addition.

   Use case ends.

 **Use Case: UC02 - Edit a Patient**